davidpsharp/baby/README-windows.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the terms of the [GNU General Public License v3](LICENSE).